How Do I Introduce My Puppy To More Challenging Commands?

 Verbal Praise and Affection

 In addition to using treats and clicker training, always offer verbal praise and affection during training.
 Your puppy craves your approval and will respond positively to your enthusiastic and encouraging praise.
 Use a warm and affectionate tone of voice to let your puppy know they have done well.
-Physical affection such as petting, hugging, and gentle play can also reinforce your puppy's positive behavior.
+Physical affection such as petting, hugging, and gentle can also reinforce your puppy's positive behavior.

 Building Focus and Attention